 If the plaster moves, or one side of the crack is visibly higher in relief than the other, dig out the crack on the high or loose side with a utility knife or a crack opener, a small hand tool.
 Remove enough material to reach sound plaster.

 Keep in mind that plaster continues to move over time.
 While it’s a simple matter to fill any crack with joint compound, unless the area around the crack is stable and isolated from other problem areas, cracks will crop up once again.

-Most professional plasterers recommend securing the loose or high side of the crack with plaster washers, wafer-thin perforated discs (Figure 2) that refasten plaster to lath, and drywall screws before filling in the crack.
+Most professional plasterers recommend securing the loose or high side of the crack with plaster washers, wafer-thin perforated discs (see below) that refasten plaster to lath, and drywall screws before filling in the crack.
 Start by drilling small pilot holes at least 2" away from each side of the crack.
 Then fasten the washers with 2" screws.

 Although the washers will flatten as the screw is driven into place, they will still stand slightly above the wall surface.
 In most situations you can achieve a nearly invisible patch by feathering out the repair a few inches wider than usual.

 There are two methods for filling in the crack once the wall is anchored.
 They are:

 The Inverted V Method

 - Dig out the crack along its length in an inverted V shape and vacuum out any residual debris.
 This should create a toehold for the patch.